🏢Agent Office

 Permission ruleDay one: no customer data, money, deleting files, public messages, business systems, or full Desktop/Documents access.

-In plain English: you are preparing the account, the private message channel, and a harmless sandbox before any installer touches your computer.
+In plain English: you are preparing the account, minimum computer tools, optional private message channel, and a harmless sandbox before any installer touches your real work.

 Follow only the selected panel below.
 Each panel is a complete install + initial setup path.
 The dashboard/Web UI appears at the end on purpose.